esphome/esphome-docs/components/bluetooth_proxy.rst

     :image: bluetooth.svg

-Home Assistant can expand it's Bluetooth reach by communicating through Bluetooth proxy devices.
-Place your Bluetooth proxies close to the Bluetooth devices that you want to interact with for the best experience.
+Home Assistant can expand it's Bluetooth reach by communicating through the Bluetooth proxy component in ESPHome.
+Place your ESPHome devices close to the Bluetooth devices that you want to interact with for the best experience.